logicalclocks/feature-store-api/docs/hopsworksai/aws/restrictive_permissions.md

 ### Other removable permissions

 The following permissions are needed to give an early warning if your VPC and security groups are badly configured.
-You can remove them if you don't need this early warning.
+You can remove them if you don't need it.
 ```json
           "ec2:DescribeVpcAttribute",
           "ec2:DescribeRouteTables"